 Cleaning Pizza Stone

 Once seasoned, your pizza stone only requires regular basic cleaning.
-To do the job, you just need a scraper and pizza stone brush.
+To do the job, you just need a scraper and a pizza stone brush.

 A pizza stone can be easily cleaned without water.
 Once the stone is cooled to room temperature, use a metal spatula or a plastic scraper to remove any stuck on bits on the surface.
 Do not scrape the stone vigorously or use abrasives because this can remove some of the non-stick seasoning.